alban-read/M1-MICRO-FORTH/dumbint.md

 _A! and _A@ write/read from local A.

-On entry to a word these are all zero.
+On entry to a word these are all set to zero.

-A word can use them freely, the exist for the words lifetime.
+A word can use them freely, they exist only for the words lifetime.

 There is a stack of locals; the size means words nested 250 levels deep can use them.

 Beyond that, for example in a deeply recursive function, locals become invalid, due to the fixed size locals stack.

+The command line is level 0, it has 'local' variables also.

+Each word has its own local variables as it runs.

+When stepping into LIMITed word, you can interact with local variables at the words level.

+When the word completes you will be back at level 0.